-The Global Public Health summer minor and certificate programs explore health-related issues affecting populations in the United States and worldwide.
-Students complete courses covering a range of disciplines and methods relevant to promoting and protecting human health, emerging health issues, and healthcare systems.
+The Global Public Health summer minor and certificate programs allow students to explore health-related issues affecting populations in the United States and worldwide.
+These programs enhance students’ preparation for careers in the dynamic, growing field of public health.
+By completing courses covering a range of disciplines relevant to promoting and protecting human health, students will learn strategies for addressing emerging population health issues both locally and globally.

 The minor and certificate can serve as precursors to further study in public health, other health professions, or any fields in which the health of persons and populations is a relevant concern.
 The programs can augment and enhance many different undergraduate bachelor degree programs and prepare students for professional and academic careers.
 In addition, public health is of interest for its own sake, as a component of a rigorous liberal arts education.

-L&S Minor Declaration Policy
+Minor Declaration Timeline

 For example, if you are graduating with an EGT of Summer 2055 then you must declare your minor by the first day of classes for summer session A. Similarly, if you are graduating with an EGT of Spring 2055 then you must declare your minor by first day of classes of Spring 2055.

 This means that you must submit your Global Public Health Declaration form no later than two to three weeks prior to the first day of classes.
 This will assure that we will be able to declare your minor within the appropriate time.
-If there are any questions please reach out to the advisors at sphug@berkeley.edu

 Declaration and Enrollment Process